richardhaslam/frackit/README.md

 Please have a look at this before you start coding your contributions.

-Ongoing Developments
+Future Developments
 ====================

-* Extending the available functionality in the Python bindings
+* Parallelization of the code
 * Kernel for detailed characterizations of the generated fracture networks (e.g. connectivity, density, etc.)
 * Capabilities for translation of fracture networks into graphs, allowing for efficient characterization of a network based on its graph representation.